amanjain97/contacts/README.md

 # Contacts
 It is a vehicles and contact management app.
-Right now, it is under construction and NFC support needs to be added made on Meteor JS platform for IOS and Android.
-Anyone can contribute to it and add the NFC support.
+I used Meteor JS technology to work.
+In next phase, I need to add NFC tag support in it.